-Research and development expenses, net, in the three months ended March 30, 2024, increased by \$8 million, or 3%, compared to the three months ended April 1, 2023.
-This increase was primarily due to an increase in occupancy and related expenses associated with the occupancy of the new campus and additional sites.
-Average research and development headcount increased by 351 employees, however the related payroll expenses were mainly offset by ILS/USD foreign exchange rate impact and military duty reserve refunds from the state of Israel.
-In addition, an increase related to investments attributable to new product development and cloud computing services was offset by higher NRE reimbursements.
+Research and development expenses, net, in the three months ended March 30, 2024 June 29, 2024, increased by \$8 million \$45 million, or 3% 21%, compared to the three months ended April 1, 2023 July 1, 2023.
+This increase was primarily due to an increase in occupancy payroll and related expenses, associated with the occupancy of the new campus and additional sites.
+Average resulting from an increase in average research and development headcount increased by 351 of 367 employees, however the related payroll expenses were mainly including an increase in share-based compensation, which was partially offset by ILS/the depreciation of the New Israeli Shekel against the USD foreign exchange rate impact and military duty reserve refunds from the state of Israel.
+In addition, there was an increase related to investments attributable to new product development and cloud computing services and also an increase in depreciation costs associated with the new campus and additional sites.